jackieleng/jackieleng.github.io/_posts/2016-09-04-euroscipy-tutorials.md

 Pythonic) syntax, which can be compiled to run on the gpu or cpu.

 All of this is pretty complicated if you don't have a ML background (like me).
 Thankfully, the Keras library makes things much easier for us.
-Keras is a minimalist library that runs on top of either Theano or Tensorflow (another deep learning framework similar to Theano made by Google).
+[Keras][keras] is a minimalist library that runs on top of either Theano or Tensorflow (another deep learning framework similar to Theano made by Google).
 Keras was made to make it easy and fast to develop deep learning models.
 The same model in Theano will generally be much smaller (fewer SLOCs) in Keras, and much more readable.
 Thus Keras makes it easier to make simple models as well as complex models.

 The second part of the tutorial was about image recognization using convolutional neural networks (CNNs), which is basically about using filters